Incorporation Lawyers To Incorporate Your Business

-If you run your own business, there may be key advantages to incorporating.
+If you run your own business, several advantages exist to incorporating your business with experienced incorporation lawyers.
 By taking this step you may save yourself money, taxes, liability and more.
-Our experienced business incorporation lawyers are here to help.
-Protect yourself and your business today.
-Call 403-225-8810 to learn if incorporation is right for you.
+Our experienced business incorporation lawyers in Calgary help clients set up your company correctly the first time.
+Take these easy, low costs steps today to protect you and your hard built business today.
+Call 403-225-8810 to learn if incorporation is right for you and your Alberta business.

 What Is Business Incorporation?

-When a business incorporation lawyer establishes your corporation, he or she creates something.
-Incorporating a business creates a legal entity of its own.
+When a business incorporation lawyer establishes your corporation, she or he creates a legal entity.
+Specifically, incorporating a business creates a unique legal entity that exists on its own in its own right.
 It is treated, in law, as an individual.
-This means it can legally contract with others, own property, pay (lower) taxes, and it can be sued.
+This means the business has the legal ability to contract with others, own property, pay (lower) taxes, and it can sue or be sued.
 While normally being sued is negative, in this case it means that you, as an individual owner/shareholder, are protected.
+It offers you personal protection as a legal shield.
 It is only the company that can be sued, except if you do something wrong to attract shareholder liability personally.
 Learn more about the advantages here.

 Incorporation Lawyers Help You Name Your Company

 The laws in Alberta dictate that all corporations include an identifier.
 This identifier indicates that a business name actually legally exists as a corporation.
+A non-incorporated business is prohibited form using these in their names.
 The following are all legal names for incorporated businesses.
-If you want a named company, then you can decide which name works for you.
-That said, you must have one of the below in your legal corporation name.
+If you want a named company, then you decide which name works for you.
+That said, you must include one of the below in your legal corporation name.
+For example, these include:

 Decide Where To Incorporate Your Business

-Our incorporation lawyers will help you determine the best province to incorporate your business.
-Generally, it is best to incorporate your business in the province where your business is located or where most of the business is done.
-If your company does business in more than one province, then you will need to incorporate in one province and extra-provincial register the company in those other provinces.
+Our incorporation lawyers help you determine the best Canadian province to incorporate your business.
+Sometimes, it makes sense to pick more than one.
+Generally, it is best to incorporate your business in the province where your business is located.
+Alternatively, incorporate where most of your day to day business is done.
+If your company does business in more than one province, then you will need to incorporate in multiple provinces or in one province and then extra-provincial register the company in those other provinces.
 If you are incorporated in another province, then you may need to extra provincially register in Alberta.

-Why Hire A Incorporation Lawyer To Incorporate Your business?
+Why Hire Incorporation Lawyers To Incorporate Your business?

-- Open you to tax fines/penalties; and lasly
+- Open them to tax fines/penalties; and lastly

-- Keep you from getting business financing from banks.
+- Keep them from getting business financing from banks or other lenders.

 What Is A Numbered Company In Alberta?

 A numbered company is one that has an assigned number to it instead of a name that you chose.
 The provincial government assigns numbered company these numbers sequentially.
 You do not get to choose the number.
 A numbered company has the same legal rights, responsibilities and obligations as a named company.
+Legally, they are the same.
 Ask one of our incorporation lawyers on how this works and how a numbered company can save you some money.
-We can also help legally change the name of your company to a new name.
+However, we note that if you later decide on a names company, we help clients legally change the name of your company to a new name.

 What Is A Professional Corporations?

 Some professions allow for a professional corporation.
 They exist to allow the benefits of a corporation to an individual.
 For example, a doctor, lawyer or accountant is personally allowed to practice their specialty because they earned a specific designation.
 A company cannot get a medical or legal degree.
 When our incorporation lawyers set up your professional corporation, the individual can get the tax savings of a company.
 There may be some limits to liability protection in these situations.
+Each professional self governing organization, sets their own rules for professional corporations.
 Learn more about professional corporations here.

 Incorporation Lawyers Help Structure Your Company

 Many options exist on how to structure your company.
-In some cases, changing corporate structure down the road is an easy matter.
+Sometimes, changing corporate structure down the road is an easy matter.
 At other time, those changes cost the business significantly.
-The best course of action is to structure it right the first time.
-Our business incorporation lawyers help you decide on the following key components of structuring your company,whether an operating company or a holding company:
+Of note, the best course of action is to structure it right the first time.
+Our business incorporation lawyers help you decide on key components of structuring your company.
+For example, whether you start an operating company or a holding company, we held decide:

 - The name of the company;